-The Mission of the Advisory Council is to advise and assist the dean in strategic planning, the development and implementation of short- and long-term goals, community outreach and service, and the garnering of financial support for education, research, and clinical and diagnostic care.
+The mission of the Advisory Council is to advise and assist the dean in strategic planning, the development and implementation of short- and long-term goals, community outreach and service, and the garnering of financial support for education, research and clinical and diagnostic care.

 Advisory Council Members

-Ken Austin III, Newberg, Oregon
+Ken Austin, Newberg, Oregon

-Rebecca Camden, Bellevue, Washington
+Rebecca Camden, Corvallis, Oregon

 Sharon Harmon, Portland, Oregon

 Sharon Harmon is the President and CEO of the Oregon Humane Society in Portland.
 Since 1868, the OHS has sheltered abandoned animals, fought cruelty and neglect, and worked to build a caring, compassionate community.
 In 2007, the OHS collaborated with the College of Veterinary Medicine to establish the Animal Medical and Learning Center, a model shelter medicine program that provides clinical training to fourth-year veterinary students in the areas of primary medical and surgical care.
 Since that time over a thousand veterinary students have graduated from the program.
 Sharon received her bachelor’s degree in zoology from OSU in 1981 and holds a certificate in non-profit business management from Johns Hopkins University.
 Sharon is a member of the Association for the Advancement of Animal Welfare and is a credentialed Certified Animal Welfare Administrator.
 She received the American Veterinary Medical Association’s national Humane Award in 2008.